Quaternary ammonium cation: Medicines

 Buscopan is one of many spasmolytics (anti-spasm drugs) that feature the quaternary ammonium functional group.

 Quaternary ammonium compounds have antimicrobial activity.
 Quaternary ammonium compounds, especially those containing long alkyl chains, are used as antimicrobials and disinfectants.
 Examples are benzalkonium chloride, benzethonium chloride, methylbenzethonium chloride, cetalkonium chloride, cetylpyridinium chloride, cetrimonium, cetrimide, dofanium chloride, tetraethylammonium bromide, didecyldimethylammonium chloride and domiphen bromide.
-Also good against fungi, amoebas, and enveloped viruses (such as SARS-CoV-2), most quaternary ammonium compounds are believed to act by disrupting the cell membrane or viral envelope.
+Also effective against fungi, amoebas, and enveloped viruses (such as SARS-CoV-2), most quaternary ammonium compounds are believed to act by disrupting the cell membrane or viral envelope.
 (Some QACs, such as dequalinium and similar bis-QACs, show evidence of a different mode of action.)

 Quaternary ammonium compounds are lethal to a wide variety of organisms except endospores and non-enveloped viruses, both having no accessible membrane coat to attack.
 It is possible to solve the endospore problem by adding chemicals which force them to germinate.
 They have reduced efficacy against gram-negative bacteria, mycobacteria, and bacteria in biofilms due to them having additional layers that need to be penetrated or disrupted.
 Some bacteria such as MRSA have acquired resistance genes, qacA/B and qacC/D, that pump the cation out of the cell.